wp-plugins/captcha-bank/readme.txt

 [**WP Captcha Bank - Best Captcha Plugin**](http://tech-banker.com/products/wp-captcha-bank/) is a powerful WordPress shield which allows you to protect your WordPress website from SPAM.
 You can display **Captcha** on Login Form, Registration Form, Comment Form, Admin Comment form, Contact Bank Form and Hide **Captcha** for registered users easily.

-**Captcha Bank** is loaded with more than 50+ settings including advance protection features such as Login Logs, Auto IP Block, Security Protections and much more.
+It is loaded with more than 50+ settings including advance protection features such as Login Logs, Auto IP Block, Security Protections and much more.

-**Captcha Bank**, a bullet proof captcha validator allows you to display **captcha** in different formats such as alphabets, digits or both.
+It is a bullet proof validator allows you to display **captcha** in different formats such as alphabets, digits or both.
 Its an advance protection shield that protects your website from spam by means of **captcha logic**, easily understood by human beings.
 Its a protection method for Website Login, Website Registration and Comment Spam in Blogs which makes the Captcha Bank powerful.

-> #### **Live Demos - Captcha Bank**
+> #### **Live Demos**

 > * [**Captcha Bank**](http://tech-banker.com/products/wp-captcha-bank/)
 > * [**Captcha Bank Demos**](http://tech-banker.com/products/wp-captcha-bank/demo/)